 If you’re there on a Sunday, you can watch the Mormon Tabernacle Choir performs.

 After this visit, I think I may go back to Salt Lake City one day.
 But not for the city itself.
 And not for the lake, although I’d love to see it with better weather.

 I’ve learnt during our stopover that it has several amazing national parks in Utah, like Zion National with the beautiful Angel’s Landing Hike.
 It was almost frustrating to hear about how great they were without having a chance to check them out!
 It was a very short trip to the U.S that made me want to see more.
 A lot more.

 Have you ever visited Salt Lake City?
 What do you recommend doing in a 24-hour layover?
 Leave a comment below!

 Where is Salt Lake City?

+We needed a hotel for our layover in Salt Lake City.
 We stayed at the Hilton near the airport* because we were arriving late and we got a good deal.
 However, I’d recommend staying closer to the town centre if you want to enjoy the city at night.
 Click here to check availabilities*